-The output of the screenshot is pasted on MS Paint, MS Word, PhotoShop, and many other places.
-However, what should one do when this magic key of capturing the desktop screen stops to work?
+The screenshot output is pasted on MS Paint, MS Word, PhotoShop, and many other places.
+However, what should one do when this magic key of capturing the desktop screen stops working?

 What is Print Screen?

-The print screen key or as it is sometimes seen as Prscr, PRTSC, PrtScrn, Prt Scrn, or Ps/SR, is a key located in the break, insert backspace section of the keyboard.
-When pressed, it sends the current desktop screen as output to the clipboard or the computer printer depending on the software or operating system in use.
+The print screen key, sometimes seen as Prscr, PRTSC, PrtScrn, Prt Scrn, or Ps/SR, is in the keyboard’s break, insert backspace section.
+When pressed, it sends the current desktop screen as output to the clipboard or the computer printer, depending on the software or operating system.

 The key is alongside other control keys on the keyboard.
-On Apple computers, there is a possibility of missing the Print Screen key.
+There is a possibility of missing the Print Screen key on Apple computers.
 Instead, they have an F13 key for the same purposes.
 The Print screen key is not necessarily used to give the printout command.
-It is used to take a screenshot of the desktop screen and store it on the clipboard.
+It takes a screenshot of the desktop screen and stores it on the clipboard.

-The image then can be pasted onto any image editor, and a printout can be taken.
-A noteworthy point here is that there are some programs designed to use the Print Screen key as a command for printouts.
+The image can then be pasted onto any image editor, and a printout can be taken.
+The noteworthy point is that some programs are designed to use the Print Screen key as a command for printouts.

 How to Use Print Screen?

-Apart from taking the screenshots on your system, Print Screen can also be used for other purposes.
-When used in combination with the Windows key, the print screen takes the screenshot of the current window.
+Print Screen can also be used for other purposes besides taking screenshots on your system.
+The print screen screenshot the current window when combined with the Windows key.
 This can later be edited by image editors for various purposes.

-Also, when the Print Screen is used in combination with the Alt key and Shift key, it turns the computer to the highest contrast mode.
-On Windows 10 nowadays, the combination of Windows key and Print Screen can also be used to take the screenshots.
+Also, when the Print Screen is combined with the Alt key and Shift key, it turns the computer to the highest contrast mode.
+On Windows 10, the combination of the Windows key and Print Screen can also take screenshots.

 What if the Print Screen is Not Working?

-Usually on Windows systems, whenever the Print Screen is not working, using the combination of Windows key and Print Screen works.
-In case it still doesn’t work, follow the following steps when your print screen is not working.
+Usually, when the Print Screen is not working on Windows systems, the combination of the Windows key and Print Screen works.
+If it still doesn’t work, follow the steps when your print screen is not working.

 5 Ways to Fix Print Screen Not Working

 A crucial step before any of the following methods is to create a restore point.
-This is because, in some of the next steps, there are registry changes and driver updates.
-In case something goes wrong, the system would be having a point of restoration to prior settings.
+This is because there are registry changes and driver updates in some of the following steps.
+If something goes wrong, the system would have a point of restoration to prior settings.

-Combination of the Function key (Fn) and Print Screen (Prt Sc): Sometimes, when continuous use of Print Screen is not working, then using the combination with function key works.
-Press both the keys simultaneously and see if this works.
+Combination of the Function key (Fn) and Print Screen (Prt Sc): Sometimes, when continuous use of Print Screen is not working, the combination with the function key works.
+Press both keys simultaneously and see if this works.
 If it doesn’t work, try the following steps.

 Method #1 Keyboard Driver Update